One of My Turns

-"One of My Turns" is a song by Pink Floyd, appearing on their 1979 album The Wall.
+"One of My Turns" is a song by the English rock band Pink Floyd, appearing on their 1979 album The Wall.
 The song was also released as a B-side on the single of "Another Brick in the Wall (Part 2)".

 Composition

 The song is split into distinct segments: a groupie (Trudy Young) performs a monologue ("Oh my God, what a fabulous room!") while a television plays, under which a synthesizer makes atonal sounds, which eventually resolve into a quiet song in C major in 3/4 time ("Day after day / Love turns grey / Like the skin of a dying man.").
 Finally, the song abruptly leaps into a hard rock song in B-flat major in 4/4 time.
-The song features some of Waters' most strenuous recorded vocal workouts, with him ending at a relatively high A above middle C.
+The song features some of Waters' most strenuous recorded vocal workouts, with him ending at a relatively high A above middle C. The composition's instrumental introduction makes use of the Phrygian mode, a musical mode rarely used in pop and rock music.

 Plot

 The Wall is the story of Pink, an embittered and alienated rock star, whose sanity is failing as he isolates himself behind a psychological barrier.
 "One of My Turns" finds Pink inviting a groupie into his room after learning of his wife's affair.
 While the groupie tries to get his attention, he ignores her, and muses on his failed relationship with his wife.
 A TV can be heard in the background, the dialogue mixed in with the groupie's attempts at conversation.

 While the hapless groupie continues trying to get his attention, Pink feels "Cold as a razor blade / Tight as a tourniquet / Dry as a funeral drum," before exploding into a fit of violence, destroying his room, and frightening the young woman away.
 When his hotel room is finally in complete shambles, and the groupie is gone, Pink feels something more: Self-pity, and a lack of empathy for others, as he screams "Why are you running away?"

 The show that is on the television during the beginning of the song is from September 24–26, 1979, Another World episodes 3864–3866.
 Kirk Laverty brings Iris Bancroft and her maid, Vivan Gorrow, to his lodge in the Adirondacks.
 Dobbs was the caretaker of the lodge.
 Laverty is the man talking to Dobbs, not Mr. Bancroft.
 Laverty was played by Charles Cioffi.